lumagateinc/MovoSuite/docs/README.md

 - **Asset Integration**.
 This feature enables ingestion of additional information (such as asset tag numbers for matching serial numbers) for shared iPad devices directly from service desk or Excel data sources.
 - **Naming Authority**.
 This feature enables automated naming of shared iPads in Intune using the device naming format you specify under **Naming Conventions**.
 - **Naming Conventions**.
 This feature enables customization of the naming of shared iPads in Intune, including location short codes or asset tag numbers.

-Configuration steps for these features are detailed below.

-*To X, perform the following steps:*
+The naming conventions are defined on a per DEP profile or per AutoPilot profile basis, with support for variables for the short code for the device **location**, **asset tag** (if the device asset tag fields are populated), or **serial number**.

 ![001](images/cfg_int_all.png)